 I collected some personal experience with different Aion classes below.
+They work quite different from classes in other games like FFXIV.
 Please note that these are just some notes I jotted down for myself.
-If you are actually looking for a real strategy guide, I can recommend this Aion Guide – I used it extensively in the past while I leveled up multiple characters.
+If you are actually looking for a real strategy guide, I can recommend this Aion Guide from Killer Guides – I used it extensively in the past while I leveled up multiple characters.

 This article is meant to provide an Aion class guide, giving players more information about the different classes in the game.
 I hope you find this information useful in choosing the best class for your personal playstyle.
 Please note that class balance and other factors constantly change, so what holds true today, might be significantly different tomorrow already.

 The classes system in Aion allows players to first pick a general direction, before having to decide on the final details.
 This means from level 1 to 10 Aion players can pick between playing a warrior, scout, mage or priest.
 As a routined MMORPG players you’ll immediately recognize the concept of tank, melee dps, range dps and healing.